marsfoundation/sparklend-conduits/README.md

 ## Overview

 The Spark Conduit is a conduit contract designed to be used within the Maker Allocation System.
 It implements the IAllocatorConduit interface, so it will be able to work within the constraints on the Allocation System design.
-There is one contracts in this repo:
+There is one contract in this repo:

 `SparkConduit`: Facilitates the movement of funds between the Maker Allocation System and the SparkLend protocol.